 The pyramid rooms are cheaper, but older and smaller.
 The tradeoff is you get to ride an inclinator (a 39-degree angled elevator) to your room.
 Mark that off the bucket list.
 Pyramid rooms also open directly onto hallways that overlook the pyramid's atrium.
 Rooms on higher floors have a great view and also less noise.
 For newer rooms, try those in the Luxor tower adjacent and connected directly to the pyramid.

 Want a cup of coffee in the morning?
-The Luxor, like many Las Vegas hotels, has eliminated coffee pots in their rooms.
+The Luxor, like many Las Vegas hotels, has eliminated coffee pots in their standard rooms.
 So if you need a java infusion in the a.m. head to one of three Starbucks located in the hotel or any of the restaurants.

 Luxor has a massive casino (even by Vegas standards) so it's easy to get turned around.
 Just remember that while this is a pyramid, the bottom is a square (finally high school geometry pays off).
-If you get lost, head to edge and follow it around.
-All the restaurants, theaters and check-in desk are along perimeter, with a few more (including the Bodies and Titanic attractions) on the second level.
+If you get lost, head to the edge and follow it around.
+All the restaurants, theaters and check-in desk are along the perimeter, with a few more (including the Bodies and Titanic attractions) on the second level.
 At the center beneath the pyramid's apex is the casino.

 Although everybody takes a selfie in front of the pyramid or the sphinx, we like taking one with the quirky statue of Criss Angel levitating.
 It's located in the southeast corner of the main floor.
 Just make a left when you walk in from the main valet and head past all the rooms until you see the Mindfreak magician floating over a 10-foot pyramid.